jcoene/riago/README.md

 ## License and Credits

 Riago is licensed under the Apache license, see LICENSE.txt for details.

-Riago is heavily inspired by and borrows from the mrb/riakpbc and tpjg/goriakpbc projects, thank you to the original authors and all their contributors.
+Riago is heavily inspired by and borrows from the [mrb/riakpbc](https://github.com/mrb/riakpbc) and [tpjg/goriakpbc](https://github.com/tpjg/goriakpbc) projects.
+Thank you to the original authors and all their contributors!